suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 For example, let us assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and AES-128-CBC uses an AES-block size of 128 bit (16 bytes).
 Hence, sector 0 needs 4096/16=256 AES-128-CBC operations using IV 0.
-If the firmware image fills the entire slot then that slot contains 16 sectors, i.e. IVs ranging from 0 to 15.
+If the firmware image fills the entire slot, then that slot contains 16 sectors, i.e. IVs ranging from 0 to 15.

 ~~~